Computer Science (A-level)

 You’ll learn how to program a computer to behave as you want it to, anything from controlling a robot to making life-saving calculations or building your own version of Amazon.
 You’ll learn how computers communicate together to form networks like the Internet.

 You’ll also learn an important life skill: how to formulate and solve problems.
-This is a great foundation for being able to solve challenges that lie in the future – not only for computer scientists but also for people in a wide variety of professions.
+This is a great foundation for being able to solve the challenges that lie in the future – not only for computer scientists but also for people in a wide variety of professions.

 You will need at least five GCSEs at grade 4 or above, including English Language at grade 5 and Maths at grade 4.